bluetides-project/mbii-website/data/README.txt

    lftp -c mirror http://mbii.phys.cmu.edu/data/by-redshift/ MB-II

-3. The easiest way to use a snapshot is to access them with the provided dirarray.py python module.
+3. The easiest way to use snapshots is to access them with the provided dirarray.py python module.

     wget http://mbii.phys.cmu.edu/data/dirarray.py

-    (Suppose ROOT is where the data is rsynced)
+    then, (assuming ROOT is where the data is synced)

     from dirarray import dirarray
     def getgroup(snap):